microsoft/FluidFramework/docs/docs/components.md

 The Fluid distributed data structures can be instantiated and accessed via methods in the core Runtime and implementing the `IComponentLoadable` interface.

-However, we expect most component developers to access the data model via the base classes in Fluid’s Aqueduct package (this package contains implementations of the Fluid Framework interfaces that help developers to quickly get started), specifically [PrimedComponent][], and then use distributed data structures via their APIs (SharedDirectory, SharedMap, SharedString, etc).
+However, we expect most component developers to access the data model via the base classes in Fluid's Aqueduct package (this package contains implementations of the Fluid Framework interfaces that help developers to quickly get started), specifically [PrimedComponent][], and then use distributed data structures via their APIs (SharedDirectory, SharedMap, SharedString, etc).